From GED to PhD

 In 1991, I decided to go back to school.

 Entering university was a big step and the direction of my life changed forever.
-I remained a student for the next twenty years, earning five university degrees leading to my PhD in Environmental Management and a position as a full-time university lecturer.
+I remained a student for the next twenty years and completed five university degrees, including a MA in Taiwan Studies and a PhD in Environmental Management.

-After forty years of travel and learning, I believe that experience has to come first, and as we naturally gain intellectual curiosity, we develop the mental qualities that enable us to really enjoy and benefit from university education – providing us with something that may have otherwise remained inside, undiscovered.
+After forty years of travel and learning, I believe that experience should come first, and as we naturally gain intellectual curiosity, we develop the mental qualities that enable us to really enjoy and benefit from university education – providing us with something that may have otherwise remained inside, undiscovered.